stephen-tan/credit_risk-analysis/README.md

 ## Results
 The results for each model contain images of their confusion matrix and imbalanced classification report as well as a brief description of their outputs.
 A confusion matrix is a summary of prediction results (correct and incorrect prediction counts) on a classification problem.
 An imbalanced classification report summarizes each classification when there is an unequal distribution of classes in the training dataset.

+Balanced accuracy is a metric that one can use when evaluating how good a binary classifier is.
+Recall is the measure of our model correctly identifying True Positives.

 ### 1. RandomOverSampler

 Confusion Matrix<br/>